Virtual Help icon Virtual Help

 Example:

 If you are inserting the AI-generated image in your coursework, start with a figure number followed by an image title.
-Beneath the image, include a note with details about the prompt and the source (see example below).
+Beneath the image, include a note with attribution details.
 Remember to include the full citation in your References List.

 Figure 3